hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ### HIP Review & Resolution

 Once authors have completed a HIP, they may request a review for style and consistency from the HIP editors.
+They can signal this by changing the status of the HIP in the HIP header from "Draft" to "Review".

 However, content review and final acceptance of the HIP must be requested of the core developers, which may include community developers responsible for the codebase being proposed for improvement.

 For a HIP to be accepted, it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed improvement.
 The improvement must represent a net value-add.
 The proposed implementation, if applicable, must be solid and must not complicate the network unduly.

+To allow gathering of additional design and interface feedback before committing to long term stability, a HIP may will be marked as "Last Call".
+This indicates that the proposal has been accepted for inclusion, but additional user feedback is needed before the full design can be considered "Accepted".
+A HIP in the "Last Call" status may still be Rejected or Withdrawn even after the related changes have been implemented.

 Once a HIP has been accepted, the reference implementation must be completed.
-When the reference implementation is complete and incorporated into the main source code repository, the status will be changed to “Final”.
+When the reference implementation is complete and incorporated into the main source code repository, the status will be changed to "Final".
 A Standards Track HIP must include a specification and a reference implementation in order to be considered for a "Final" status.
-For Process HIPs and Standards Track HIPs that introduce protocol standards, once the process or protocol has been implemented and recognized as official by a combination of the community, core developers, and the Council, the status will be changed to “Final”.
+For Process HIPs and Standards Track HIPs that introduce protocol standards, once the process or protocol has been implemented and recognized as official by a combination of the community, core developers, and the Council, the status will be changed to "Final".

-To allow gathering of additional design and interface feedback before committing to long term stability, a HIP may also be marked as “Provisional”.
-This is short for “Provisionally Accepted”, and indicates that the proposal has been accepted for inclusion, but additional user feedback is needed before the full design can be considered “Final”.
-Unlike regular accepted HIPs, provisionally accepted HIPs may still be Rejected or Withdrawn even after the related changes have been implemented.

-Wherever possible, it is considered preferable to reduce the scope of a proposal to avoid the need to rely on the “Provisional” status, as this status can lead to version compatibility challenges in the wider Hedera ecosystem.

-A HIP can also be assigned the status of “Deferred”.
+A HIP can also be assigned the status of "Deferred".
 The HIP author or an editor can assign the HIP this status when no progress is being made on the HIP.
 Once a HIP is deferred, a HIP editor can re-assign to draft status.

-A HIP can also be “Rejected”.
+A HIP can also be "Rejected".
 Perhaps, after all is said and done, it was not a good idea.
 It is still important to have a record of this fact.
-The “Withdrawn” status is similar - it means that the HIP author themselves has decided that the HIP is actually a bad idea, or has accepted that a competing proposal is a better alternative.
+The "Withdrawn" status is similar - it means that the HIP author themselves has decided that the HIP is actually a bad idea, or has accepted that a competing proposal is a better alternative.

 When a HIP is Accepted, Rejected or Withdrawn, the HIP should be updated accordingly.